 An enterprise environment can contain multiple forests and the users can be distributed on different forests.
 The admins create domain local groups in their base forest and tend to add the users they want from different forests as members to the domain local group.
 While assigning the users from other forests to a delivery group, the domain local group is used.

-Currently, Director cannot query the details of such user sessions.
+Director version lower than 7.16 cannot query the details of sessions from users added to a domain local group.
 Upon searching for such a user from different forest and landing on activity manager page, a message is shown that the user is not assigned any resources.

 This limitation can be overcome by using one of the following workarounds: